olivierhagolle/Start_maja/Readme.md

 Usage   : python ./start_maja.py -f <folder_file>-c <context> -t <tile name> -s <Site Name> -d <start date>
 Example : python ./start_maja.py -f folders.txt -c MAJA_1_0_S2AS2B_NATIF -t 31TFJ -s Avignon -d 20170101
 ```
+Description of command line options :
+-f provides the folders filename
+-c is the context, MAJA uses the GIPP files contained in GIPP_context directory.
+The L2A products will be created in
+rep_L2/Site/Tile/Context (Several users told me it is weird to use the GIPP folder name after removing GIPP_, I should change that)
+-t is the tile number
+-s is the site name
+-d (aaaammdd) is the first date to process within the time series

 Caution, *when a product has more than 90% of clouds, the L2A is not issued*.
 However, a folder with _NOTVALD_ is created.